Yujin1007/Yujin1007.github.io/_pages/about.md

 <!-- - Challenge to long-horizon manipulator operation using reinforcement learning. -->
 - Policy distillation under asymmetric imitation learning setting.
 - Propose two new IL/RL algorithms robust to state aliasing.
-- Submitted to IROS 2025
+- Published in the Proceedings of IROS 2025
 <!-- - Learn skills without human intervention to enhance the autonomy of our robot manipulator. -->
 </div>
 </div>